GarethW1994/shoes_api/readme.md

     * You can filter through the list of shoes by using the dropdown boxes.
 You can filter by size and by Brand Name:
     * You can use the search box in the menu to also search for particular shoes by Brand Name.
     * You can add a new shoe by clicking on the add shoe in the menu bar.

+### Adding A New Shoe:

-      *  A form should pop up where you need to fill in the following:
+1. Upon clicking on the Adding Shoe Button.
+A form should pop up where you need to fill in the following:
       1. Image Adress - ***Note:*** This can be obtained by copying any image address on the internet and pasting it in the textbox.
       2. Shoe ID - ***Note:*** This value has to a number value.
       3. Brand Name.